MatthewChow03/MatthewChow03/README.md

 My dream is to work on the next generation of intelligent transportation while minimizing the impacts that vehicles have on our world.

-<h3 align="left">🎸 Fun Fact </h3>
+<h3 align="left">🎸 Fun Facts </h3>

-I am a [self taught guitarist](https://www.instagram.com/p/BNUxJOEgT5F/) and a one man band.
+I am a <a href="https://www.instagram.com/p/BNUxJOEgT5F/" target="_blank">self taught guitarist</a> and a one man band.
 I play the melody, chords, bassline, and occasionally, the percussion.
 This is also known as (percussive) fingerstyle.

+I have been weightlifting for over 4 years, battling many health complications along the way.
+I am currently dealing with a growth in my ankle, but I like to say that every challenge someone faces is a lesson that can be taught to others.
+I am always open to having a chat about diet, training programs, and answering any questions you have about fitness.
+Shoot me an email!

 <h3 align="left">🌎 My Mantras</h3>